whitefusionhq/whitefusion.studio/src/methodology.md

   3. The HTML you write using Shoelace is fantastically elegant.
   4. Shoelace ships with a variety of design tokens you can use directly.

   A button in Shoelace is `<sl-button>Hi!</sl-button>`.
 An icon is `<sl-icon name="person-circle"></sl-icon>`.
-A star rating is `<sl-rating precision=".5" value="2.5"></sl-rating> `.
+A star rating is `<sl-rating precision=".5" value="2.5"></sl-rating>`.
 On that last example, you can see how element attributes allow for precise control over various component properties.
-All properties are also controllable of course through JavaScript requiring no additional library or framework of any kind.
+All properties are also controllable of course through JavaScript while requiring no additional library or framework of any kind.

-  You can customize how Shoelace looks simply by overriding various design tokens via CSS variables, and you can also use Shoelace tokens directly in your own project—even inside of inline styles!
-For example: `<h1 style="margin-bottom:var(--sl-spacing-x-large)">…</h1>`
+  You can customize how Shoelace looks simply by overriding various design tokens via CSS variables, and you can also use Shoelace tokens directly in your own styles and markup—even inside of inline styles!
+For example: `<h1 style="margin-bottom:var(--sl-spacing-x-large)">Lots of Space</h1>`

   Shoelace v2 is a total rewrite and currently in beta, so as usable and impressive as it is now, this is only the beginning.
-We’re excited about choosing Shoelace as the default UI library for all new projects.
+We’re excited about choosing Shoelace as the default UI library for all our latest projects.
 </details>

 ### Bridgetown or Rails: Pick Your Flavor (or Both!)